 Delivering on the 2017 Foreign Policy White Paper commitment to amplify Australia’s influence in the Indo-Pacific, the NCP provides life-changing opportunities for young Australians, and strengthens people-to-people and institutional connections within the region.
 The NCP is a transformative program, and a practical demonstration of Australia’s commitment to learn from our neighbours, just as we know students from our region benefit from their experiences in Australia.

-Internships, mentorships and practicums are a hallmark of the New Colombo Plan and provide students with opportunities to test their skills in real life situations, build cross-cultural competencies and develop professional networks that can last a lifetime.
+Business is central to the program’s ability to provide meaningful, course-related work experiences to complement students’ formal studies in the region.
+Internships, mentorships and practicums are a hallmark of the NCP and provide students with opportunities to test their skills in real life situations, build cross-cultural competencies and develop professional networks that can last a lifetime.

 New Colombo Plan Internship and Mentorship Network

-The New Colombo Plan Mobility Partners Program encourages universities to develop and foster innovative partnerships with business communities in Australia and across the region to enhance New Colombo Plan student experiences.
+The New Colombo Plan Mobility Partners Program encourages businesses to develop and foster partnerships with Australian universities to enhance New Colombo Plan student experiences.

 More information: Mobility Program.